gtri/scrimmage/README.md

     echo "source ~/.scrimmage/setup.bash" >> ~/.bashrc

+### Build with GPU integration

+Scrimmage has some basic GPU enabled plugins that vastly improve performance of some CPU strenuous tasks.
+For scrimmage to build GPU plugins you will need to run

+    ./setup/install-binaries.sh --gpu

+which will install the opencl packages necessary for scrimmage to find OpenCL.
+Depending on your GPU, you will need some additional packages though.

+#### Nvidia

+For Nvidia you will need an nvidia driver installed, and nvidia-opencl-dev

 ## Run SCRIMMAGE

 Open a new terminal, change to the scrimmage directory, and execute a mission.